-Methods for monitoring the spring Chinook program are documented in the YKFP Monitoring Plan (Busack et al. 1997), in our FY2010 proposal, the project's

-"Supplementation Monitoring Plan" (Chapter 7 in 2005 annual report on project genetic studies), and in numerous manuscripts in the published literature (see Results and References).
+Methods for monitoring the spring Chinook program were documented in: the YKFP Monitoring Plan (Busack et al. 1997), our FY2010 NPCC funding proposal, the project's "Supplementation Monitoring Plan" (Chapter 7 in 2005 annual report on project genetic studies), and numerous manuscripts in the published literature (see Results and References).